rosch100/mcp-sqlite/README.md

 - Verify Java is installed and accessible: `java -version`
 - Check that `JAVA_HOME` is set correctly in the MCP configuration
-- Review Cursor MCP logs for detailed error messages
+- Review your MCP client logs for detailed error messages

 ### FTS (Full-Text Search) tables